elmar-hinz/Cool/README.md

 When the conatainer is called by `getService($serviceType , $mixedCriteria)' it asks the classes of the requested service types if they can answer to service request, until the first one answers with TRUE.
-That is instanciated to handle the request.
+That is instantiated to handle the request.

 The instantiation is done by `getInstance` again.
 That means that a service must provide a construtor that satisfies the criteria of